Content

 f

-- # of whanau that we are supporting and help move out of social housing
+- # of whanau that are supported and helped move out of social housing

 - Average cycle time from affordable rentals to progressive ownership to private ownership